wangyuefan21/introduction2RelationalJoins/README.md

 La Croix |
 Iced Tea |

-You want to see what are all the combination of `food` and `dring` we can have to make a meal.
-That's when you can use `CROSS JOIN`.
+If you want to see all the combinations of `food` and `drink` we can have for your meal, you can use `CROSS JOIN`.
 ```
 --cross join
 SELECT